 When I was a child I used to paint on rocks, and at the age of 11 I attended my first painting studio (with the artist Olimpia Biasi).

 This is what I love about my work.
 And then, finally, I encountered glass.
 My mosaics are made with pieces of glass paste (produced by the famous historical Orsoni Furnace in Venice).
-It is glass, but glass is not just sand and a few other minerals that have been fused together.
+Glass is not just sand and a few other minerals that have been fused together.
 The color of glass changes according to the temperature of fusion and the cooling time, factors that also affect how fragile or hard it is.
 The cut must be functional to the subject, and the pieces are no longer a limitation to the composition that I wish to create.
-It is not a question of filling space, but of drawing, or painting, a declination of the technique in favor of what I want to represent.
+It is not a matter of filling space, but exploring new artistic paths, of drawing, or painting, a declination of the technique in favor of what I want to represent.

 Every work is unique.